-All but two of the marble sculptures on view in the foyer and north wing of Rotorua Museum are the work of Australian sculptor Charles Francis Summers Junior.
+All but two of the marble sculptures on view in the foyer and north wing of Rotorua Museum are the work of Australian sculptor Charles Francis Summers.

-An auction of the sculptures of Charles Francis Summers Junior was scheduled to take place in Melbourne in 1905.
-However the auction was never held as all the works were sold privately inadvanced to the commissioners of the Christchurch International Exhibition of 1906-1907.
+An auction of the sculptures of Charles Francis Summers was scheduled to take place in Melbourne in 1905.
+However the auction was never held as all the works were sold privately in advance to the commissioners of the Christchurch International Exhibition of 1906-1907.
 Summers travelled to New Zealand with the works, setting them up in Christchurch.

-In 1908 thirteen sculptures, eleven by CF Summers Junior, one by his father CF Summers Senior and one by C Fossi, were purchased by the Department of Tourist and Health Resorts for the Bath House for a sum of £2,000.
+In 1908 thirteen sculptures, eleven by Charles Francis Summers, one by his father Charles Summers and one by C Fossi, were purchased by the Department of Tourist and Health Resorts for the Bath House for a sum of £2,000.

 All the figures were sculpted from Italian Carrara marble and are examples of the mid-nineteenth century neo-classical style.